Seoul Foreign School: History

-Seoul Foreign School was founded in 1912, by Christian missionaries to Korea (Ethel Van Wagoner Underwood), with one class of 18 students.
+Seoul Foreign School was founded in 1912 by Christian missionaries to Korea (Ethel Van Wagoner Underwood), with one class of 18 students.
 The school started in 1912 with 7 teachers and currently has over 1,500 students from more than 50 countries, offering education from PK to high school.
 It is differentiated from other international schools by offering not only kindergarten, primary, middle, and high school courses but also the British curriculum IGCSE.
 With a prestigious history spanning over 100 years, the admissions requirements are stringent.

-To apply to SFS, students must have a foreign nationality.
+To apply to SFS, students must either have a foreign nationality or have lived in a foreign country for an extended period of time.
 If both parents have foreign nationalities, the student meets the top-tier eligibility requirements.
 Furthermore, tuition fees are at a level of 30-40 million won per year, equivalent to college tuition fees.
 The school offers many after-school programs like KAIAC and SWEP, and hosts diverse events.

 SFS was initially established in 1912 under the Korean name Kyungsung Foreign School.
 The inaugural principal was Edel Underwood, the wife of H.H.
 Underwood, known in Korea as Won Han-kyung.
 The school's name changed to 'Seoul Foreign School' in 1964.

 The first principal and teacher, as mentioned above, was Edel Underwood, a member of the Underwood family, who founded Yeonhee Professional School, the precursor to Yonsei University.
 After relocating its premises in Seoul five times, the school settled in its current location next to Yonsei University in Yeonhui-dong in 1957.
 In 1981, it merged with the 'British School' attended by the children of British expatriates.
 Boasting a spacious campus of 100,000m^{2} and a long history, it is the most preferred school among foreigners in Korea.

 SFS students learn through debates and presentations and are assessed through essay-type exams that ask for their opinions.
 Forty years ago, they were the first in Korea to adopt the 'International Baccalaureate (IB)' curriculum, created by a Swiss international organization, rather than adhering to a specific national educational curriculum.

 In 2023, it is one of the oldest international schools in the world, and the oldest British international school in Korea and the first in South Korea to offer the IB Diploma.